-Finance graduates find work in all types of business organizations: financial institutions, manufacturing firms, service firms and non-profit organizations.
+Some examples include corporate financial officers, traders, investment managers, financial analysts, financial planners, investment bankers, stockbrokers, regulators, and other specialties in all types of business organizations.
 All these organizations need the kinds of skills and knowledge provided by a finance graduate.

 Finance is a global field.
 Capital today knows no borders and the amounts of capital that move from country to country are astounding.
 This globalization of finance will continue to intensify, providing many opportunities for managers and investors who have the expertise to take advantage of them.

 Demand for financial analysts is projected to increase 11% from 2016 to 2026 as the growth of “big data” and technological improvements allow for higher quality analysis.

 Below are some popular career choices for Finance majors.